Kemeny's Constant for Markov Processes

 It will be useful later to know that because of (3.2), $\pi$ charges each non-empty finely open (or co-finely open) set.

 Our goal is to show that

 is a constant function.
 In the present generality an issue arises that is not present in the context of section 2.
 For example, Hunter's estimate \nref{\HunMix}{Thm.~4.2}

 for discrete-time chains with finite state space $E$, implies fairly easily that Kemeny's constant for a discrete-time Markov chain with {\it infinite} state space must be infinite.
-See \nref{\LL}{Thm.~2.1}, and \ref{\AH}; see also \nref{\LL}{p.$\,$744} for (3.6) in the reversible case.
-Pinsky \ref{\Pin} has shown that the mean time to equilibrium for a one-dimensional diffusion is a constant function of the starting point, but that the constant is finite if and only if any boundary points are entrance boundaries.
-The parallel result for continuous-time birth-and-death processes on $E=\{0,1,2,\ldots\}$ can be found in \ref{\BHLMT}.
+See \nref{\LiLy}{Thm.~2.1}, and \reef{\AH}; see also \nref{\LeLo}{p.$\,$744} for (3.6) in the reversible case.
+Pinsky \reef{\Pin} has shown that the mean time to equilibrium for a $1$-dimensional diffusion is a constant function of the starting point, but that the constant is finite if and only if any boundary points are entrance boundaries.
+The parallel result for continuous-time birth-and-death processes on $E=\{0,1,2,\ldots\}$ can be found in \reef{\BHLMT}.

-The following is true in general (and doubtless well known), and will be important in sections 4 and 5.
-The proof is postponed until section 4 where a more detailed discussion of these issues appears.
+The following is probably well known, and will be important in sections 4 and 5.
+The proof is postponed until section 4 where a more detailed discussion of these issues appears, including a uniform version of (3.8); see (4.10).

 \proclaim{(3.7) Proposition} For all $x\in E$ and $y\in E$,

 \endproclaim